 You can cook more recipes in an Instant Pot than in a rice cooker

 An Instant Pot acts as a rice cooker, slow cooker, pressure cooker, warmer, steamer, and sauté machine.
+Some of the higher tier models may have even more functions, like sous vide, dessert, or air fry.
 Because it has so many functions, you can cook so many different recipes in an Instant Pot, from meats to vegetables to cheesecake to yogurt.
 You can even make wine in an Instant Pot.

 Instant Pots are sealed with a rubber ring, rice cookers are not necessarily sealed